Try out this indulgent brownie recipe with one of our favorite ingredients, Baileys Irish Cream.

 - milk to thin out (amount will vary)

 Preheat oven to 350°F. Lightly butter an 8-inch square nonstick baking pan.
 Using an electric mixer, beat cream cheese and butter in a medium bowl until light and fluffy.
 Gradually add sugar and beat until well blended.
 Beat in egg.
 Mix in flour, Irish Cream, and vanilla.
 Set mixture aside.

 Stir baking chocolate and butter in a heavy small saucepan over low heat until smooth.
 Cool slightly.
 Using an electric mixer, beat sugar and eggs in a large bowl until slightly thickened, about 2 minutes.
 Mix in flour, baking powder, and salt.
 Mix in chocolate mixture and extracts.
 Stir in chocolate chips.

 Spread half of the chocolate batter (about 1 1/4 cups) in prepared pan.
-Using a rubber spatula, spread cream cheese mixture over chocolate batter.
-Spoon remaining chocolate batter over top of cream cheese mixture.
+Using a rubber spatula, spread the cream cheese mixture over the chocolate batter.
+Spoon the remaining chocolate batter over top of cream cheese mixture.
 Using the tip of a knife, gently swirl through the batter, forming a marble design.
 Bake brownies until the tester inserted into the center comes out with a few moist crumbs attached, about 30 minutes.

 Make glaze.
 Combine powdered sugar and Irish cream.
 If too thick thin out with milk.